 Bottom line: West Virginia offers multiple accredited training options for medical billing and coding.
 Whether you choose a fast-track certificate or a full degree, make sure the program prepares you for national certification.
 That’s the key step employers look for when hiring new professionals.

-Here's what you should do next: pick two or three schools from the list above, call their admissions offices, and ask how quickly you can start.
-The sooner you enroll, the sooner you can get certified and begin working in the healthcare field.
+Here’s what you should do next: pick two or three schools from the list above, call their admissions offices, and ask how quickly you can start.
+The sooner you enroll, the sooner you can get certified and apply for roles in the healthcare field.